Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Digital simulation and Optimization

 Two distinct cost functions are used here.
-The first one is to use the transfer fidelity as cost function [Eq. \eqref{eq:F}].
+The first is to use the transfer fidelity as a cost function [Eq. \eqref{eq:F}].
 The optimal ${\kappa}^{(c)}(t)$ are found in~\figlabel{fig:kappa_circ}(a1-f1), while the evolution of the final fidelity $F(T)$ with respect to the number of iterations considering only NNN hoppings in sublattice A is shown in~\figlabel{fig:kappa_circ}(a2-f2).
-Using only NNN hoppings as CD drivings can transfer the edge state with $\mathcal{O}(\norm{H_0})\sim\mathcal{O}(\norm{H_\text{cd}})$ with fidelity $F(T)\sim 90\%$ in a $15$-site chain.
-If we relax the $\mathcal{O}(\norm{H_0})\sim\mathcal{O}(\norm{H_\text{cd}})$ constraint by increasing $\sigma_\kappa$, $|\kappa_\text{bound}|$ values, stronger NNN hoppings will be found.
+The use of only NNN hoppings as CD driving can transfer the edge state with $\mathcal{O}(\norm{H_0})\sim\mathcal{O}(\norm{H_\text{cd}})$ with fidelity $F(T)\sim 90\%$ in a $15$-site chain.
+If we relax the $\mathcal{O}(\norm{H_0})\sim\mathcal{O}(\norm{H_\text{cd}})$ constraint by increasing the $\sigma_\kappa$ and $|\kappa_\text{bound}|$ values, stronger NNN hoppings will be found.
 In this way, it is possible to accomplish higher fidelities but at the cost of deriving much stronger NNN hoppings in contrast to $t_{1,2}$.
-It is also possible to replicate CD drivings similar to the ones derived from inverse engineering \cite{DAngelis_2020} if one uses loose constraints for the strength in the circuits.
-However, the CD driving strengths have to be limited depending on the physical setup in order to avoid strong heating.
+It is also possible to replicate CD driving similar to those derived from inverse engineering \cite{DAngelis_2020} if one uses loose constraints for the strength in the circuits.
+However, the CD driving strengths have to be limited, depending on the physical setup, in order to avoid strong heating.

-The other separate study is to use the same procedure and hyper-parameters in the quantum circuit but apply the cost function Eq.~\eqref{eq:hell_cost} from Hellinger distance with $N_\text{shot}=1024$.
+The other separate study uses the same procedure and hyperparameters in the quantum circuit but applies the cost function given in Eq.~\eqref{eq:hell_cost} from the Hellinger distance with $N_\text{shot}=1024$.
 Resembling the study of~\figlabel{fig:kappa_circ}, we obtain similar results shown in~\figlabel{fig:kappa_circ_hellinger}(a-b), which proves the feasibility of using measurement-based quantum circuits.
-To estimate the number of measurements needed to acquire a good and stable performance of the edge state transfer, in~\figlabel{fig:kappa_circ_hellinger}(c-d) we illustrate the relation between $p_4$ and the number of measurements $N_\text{shot}$, where each $p_4$ value is obtained by $1000$-times iteration in the circuit.
-Meanwhile, we also check the transfer fidelity $F(T)$ in the presence of the corresponding $N_\text{shot}$ by using the optimal drivings obtained from Hellinger distance.
-Running the variational circuit $10$ times, one can get the average fidelity above $90\%$ from $N_\text{shot}=1$, and stable average fidelity above $99\%$ with $N_\text{shot} > 200$.
+To estimate the number of measurements needed to acquire good and stable performance of the edge-state transfer, in~\figlabel{fig:kappa_circ_hellinger}(c-d) we illustrate the relation between $p_4$ and the number of measurements $N_\text{shot}$, where each $p_4$ value is obtained by $1000$-times iteration in the circuit.
+Meanwhile, we also check the transfer fidelity $F(T)$ in the presence of the corresponding $N_\text{shot}$ by using the optimal driving obtained from the Hellinger distance.
+Running the variational circuit $10$ times, one can obtain an average fidelity above $90\%$ from $N_\text{shot}=1$, and a stable average fidelity above $99\%$ with $N_\text{shot} > 200$.